nammayatri/nammayatri/Backend/README.md

 [^de-ns]: If you are not using `direnv` and if you know what you are doing, you could manually start the [nix shell][nix-shell] using `nix develop .#backend`.

-**🚧 Warning 🚧**: Entering the nix develop shell (using `direnv allow`, for example) should not compile anything and it should finish in a matter of minutes (after downloading the binaries from nammayatri.cachix.org).
+**🚧 Warning 🚧**: Entering the nix develop shell (using `direnv allow`, for example) should not compile anything and it should finish in a matter of minutes (after downloading the binaries from our Nix cache).
 If not, you must not have setup the Nix cache properly.
 Consult [the steps further above](#nix).

 This will drop you into a [shell environment][nix-shell] containing all project dependencies.
 Inside the nix shell, run `,` to see the available commands specific to nammayatri development.